Brno Moravia, Czech Republic Travel Guide

 Brno and its surroundings provide ample opportunities for outdoor activities.

 Numerous marked hiking trails encircle the reservoir.
 These range from easy, flat walks along the shore to more challenging routes through the surrounding forests.
-The trails offer beautiful vistas of the water and nature.
+The paths offer beautiful vistas of the water and nature.

 Always check weather conditions and trail difficulty before outdoor activities.